American Thanksgiving is in 9 days!

 Spray the disposable roasting pan and V-shaped roasting rack liberally with cooking spray.
 And place your stuffed turkey on the rack and into the prepared roasting pan with 2 peeled garlic cloves, 1 onion quartered, 2 stalks of celery chopped, 2-3 peeled and chopped carrots to flavour the drippings.

-One of my tricks is that I think to make for juicy breast meat, is to start the turkey breast up and roast for about 20 minutes at 450 F until slightly golden in colour.
-Then flip the turkey to breast side down for another 20 minutes.
+One of my tricks is that I think to make for juicy breast meat, is to start the turkey breast down and roast for about 20 minutes at 450 F until slightly golden in colour.
+Then flip the turkey to breast side up for another 20 minutes at 450 F.

-Remove the turkey from the oven; flip the turkey back to breast side up.
+Remove the turkey from the oven.
 Prepare the 1 cup of melted butter, 1 cup white wine and ½ cup of stock in a glass measuring cup.
 Dip the cheesecloth in the liquid, saturate and place on turkey’s breast.

 The second trick is the cheesecloth protects the breast from getting too brown and dried out.

 Add ½ cup of chicken or turkey stock to the roasting pan.

 Turn the oven down to 325 F. Place the cheesecloth-covered turkey back in the oven.